 2. How much does a hearing test cost at East Coast Hearing?

 We charge $120 (ages 4-11) or $80 (ages 12+) for a thorough hearing evaluation.

 3. Will my medical insurance cover the fee?

 Many plans do cover Audiology Services.
 However, we do not direct bill to your insurance for hearing testing.
 We provide you with a detailed receipt so that, if appropriate, you can claim this yourself.

 4. Do I need a referral to book my hearing test?

-No, you can self refer to any of our clinics.
+No, you can self-refer to any of our clinics.

 5. How long is a hearing test?

 Depending upon the patient, and the requirement for the hearing test, an evaluation can take anywhere from 30-45 minutes.
-Typically, we book 60 minutes so that there is ample time to explain the results, provide counseling and recommendations, and to address any questions or concerns patients and their families may have.
+Typically, we book 60 minutes so that there is ample time to explain the results, provide counselling and recommendations, and address any questions or concerns patients and their families may have.